filecoin-project/filecoin-docs/docs/storage-provider/how-providing-works.md

 Throughout the lifetime of the deal, the provider submits ongoing proofs, PoSt, to the chain.
 Clients pay incrementally, using the funds they previously locked up.

 See [Proof of Spacetime (PoSt)](https://proto.school/verifying-storage-on-filecoin/04)

-## Retrieval provider role

-Retrieval providers will play a role at the end of a storage provider deal.

-To qualify for this role, a potential retrieval provider will need to perform a Proof of Retrievability (PoR), a compact proof that a target file is intact, in the sense that the client can fully recover it.

 ## zk-SNARKs